An Officer and a Gentleman: Home media

 The film has been available on various formats, first on VHS and also DVD.
 It was first released on DVD in 2000 with two extra features, audio commentary and film trailer.
 It was released as a collectors edition in 2007 with new bonus material.
-The film debuted on Blu-ray in the U.S. by Warner Bros. and UK by Paramount Pictures in 2013, however the same bonus features ported from the 2007 DVD are only on the U.S. release.
+The film debuted on Blu-ray in the US by Warner Bros. and UK by Paramount Pictures in 2013, however the same bonus features ported from the 2007 DVD are only on the US release.
 It was re-released in 2017 by Paramount Pictures.

 Reception

 Box office

 An Officer and a Gentleman was an enormous box office success and went on to become the third-highest-grossing film of 1982, after E.T.: The Extra Terrestrial and Tootsie.
-It grossed $3,304,679 in its opening weekend and $129,795,554 overall at the US and Canadian box office.
+It grossed $3,304,679 in its opening weekend and $130 million overall at the US and Canadian box office.
 It sold an estimated 44 million tickets in the US and Canada.
 Internationally, it grossed $60 million for a worldwide gross of $190 million.

 Critical response

 An Officer and a Gentleman was well received by critics and is widely considered one of the best films of 1982.
-The film holds a 79% rating on the review aggregation website Rotten Tomatoes, based on 33 reviews, with the consensus: "Old-fashioned without sacrificing its characters to simplicity, An Officer and a Gentleman successfully walks the fine line between sweeping romance and melodrama".
-On Metacritic it has a score of 75% based on reviews from 8 critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 79% based on 34 reviews, with an average rating of 7.6/10.
+The site's critics consensus reads: "Old-fashioned without sacrificing its characters to simplicity, An Officer and a Gentleman successfully walks the fine line between sweeping romance and melodrama."
+On Metacritic it has a weighted average score of 75 out of 100 based on eight critics, indicating "generally favorable" reviews.

-It received rave reviews from critics, most notably from Roger Ebert, who gave it four out of four stars.
-Ebert described An Officer and a Gentleman as "a wonderful movie precisely because it's so willing to deal with matters of the heart...it takes chances, takes the time to know and develop its characters, and by the time this movie's wonderful last scene comes along, we know exactly what's happening, and why, and it makes us very happy."
+Roger Ebert gave the film four out of four stars, and described it as "a wonderful movie precisely because it's so willing to deal with matters of the heart...it takes chances, takes the time to know and develop its characters, and by the time this movie's wonderful last scene comes along, we know exactly what's happening, and why, and it makes us very happy."

 Rex Reed gave a glowing review where he commented: "This movie will make you feel ten feet tall!"
-British film critic Mark Kermode, an admirer of Taylor Hackford observed, "It's a much tougher film than people remember it being; it's not a romantic movie, it's actually a movie about blue-collar, down-trodden people."
+British film critic Mark Kermode, an admirer of Taylor Hackford, observed, "It's a much tougher film than people remember it being; it's not a romantic movie, it's actually a movie about blue-collar, down-trodden people."